-One weekend while my Toyota was in the dealership for maintenance, I was waiting at the showroom and right in front of me was this bright shiny blue 2019 Tacoma.
-With nothing better to do, I started exploring and even taking some photos.
-What first attracted me was the color which they called Voodoo Blue.
+I slowly started checking on the internet for reviews and features.
+One weekend while my Toyota was in the dealership for maintenance, I was waiting at the showroom and it suddenly dawn on me that right in front was this bright shiny blue 2019 Tacoma.
+Oh man it’s almost like meeting a celebrity in the flesh and in this case, in the metal.
+Get it?
+With nothing better to do, I started exploring the ins and out of the truck.
+The first thing that drew my attention was the color that Toyota decided to name Voodoo Blue.

-After a quick glance on the exterior, its time to check on the interior.
+After a few quick glances and photo shoots of the exterior, its time to check the interior.

 I sat on both the front and back and the back seat is raised so you have a good view of the front but the leg room is a bit small for me as I can barely get in and when I did there was very little head room as I can feel my hair almost touching the ceiling.
 Can you imagine being at the back while going thru rough terrain?